stacklio/stackl/docs/content/advanced/stackl_templates.md

 A SIT models the available infrastructure.
 It describes the infrastructure in terms of the environment, location, and zones and explicitly specifies their relationship in a set of infrastructure targets.
-Environment, location and zones are separate documents.
+Environment, location, and zones are separate documents.
 An infrastructure target is the result of merging these documents where the K/V pairs of the zone override the location which override the environment.
 Each infrastructure target has capabilities.
 These can vary over time due to dynamic factors (e.g., load on a server, power outages, ...).